 If you are looking for a sunset away from the clubbing areas, look no further than the beautiful Cala Benirras.
-Each Sunday evening, this beach is taken over by drum circles, who create one of the most Bohemian vibes anywhere on the island.
+Each Sunday evening, this beach is taken over by drum circles, creating one of the most Bohemian vibes on the island.

-Although Ibiza is well renowned for some of the best, if not the best, nightlife in Europe, we should not pigeonhole it into just a party island.
+Although Ibiza is well renowned for some of the best, if not the best, nightlife in Europe, we should not pigeonhole it as just a party island.

 The vast majority of the North of Ibiza is rustic, tranquil and geared towards holidaymakers seeking a refreshing vacation break.